zkarpinski/cloud-custodian/README.md

 [![](https://requires.io/github/cloud-custodian/cloud-custodian/requirements.svg?branch=master)](https://requires.io/github/cloud-custodian/cloud-custodian/requirements/?branch=master)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/3402/badge)](https://bestpractices.coreinfrastructure.org/projects/3402)

-Cloud Custodian is a rules engine for managing public cloud accounts and resources.
+Cloud Custodian, also known as c7n, is a rules engine for managing public cloud accounts and resources.
 It allows users to define policies to enable a well managed cloud infrastructure, that\'s both secure and cost optimized.
 It consolidates many of the adhoc scripts organizations have into a lightweight and flexible tool, with unified metrics and reporting.

 Custodian can be used to manage AWS, Azure, and GCP environments by ensuring real time compliance to security policies (like encryption and